theg1239/background-agent/README.md

 ## Next Steps

-- Persist tasks/events in Postgres instead of in-memory maps.
+- Persist tasks/events in Postgres instead of Redis JSON blobs if you need relational queries.
 - Add approval gates and artifact uploads from the worker.
 - Implement resumable UI streams with storage-backed cursoring for long histories.
 - Harden error handling (retry policies, exponential backoff, dead-letter queue).